hxlqjz/RcPro/hotCheng/src/main/resources/beetlsql/business/interact/rpStatistics.md

 getProvince
 ===
-select distinct(province) as province from rp_statistics where province is not null;
+select distinct(province) as province from rp_statistics where province is not null  and province !="";

 getStore
 ===